 George took what he considered to be a superb photo of me on the Logger's Leap flume.
-The quality of the picture was boosted greatly, he felt, by the fact that I could not be seen in it, the water splash completely obscuring any identification of who the passenger might have been.
-While on the subject of George, he also came out with a gem of a comment in the car about Martin not being able to attend a future trip we are planning:That's okay; we'll do it some other day, when you're also busy!
+The quality of the picture was boosted greatly, he felt, by the fact that I could not be seen in it at all, as the water splash completely obscured the passenger on board precluding identification.
+While on the subject of George, he also came out with a gem of a comment in the car about Martin not being able to attend a future trip we are planning: that's okay; we'll do it some other day, when you're also busy!

-I ended up riding Twist and Shout a second time immediately as a volunteer.
-The reason was a child who could not have been move than four years old who could not ride without an adult with him.
-The only thing I could interpolate from the stream of thought in a strong glasgow accent was that this would be his first roller coaster.
+Switching into credit whoring mode, we each had a go on the Wacky Worm (#512), before returning to Twist and Shout, which had developed a lengthy queue.
+It quickly became evident that slow operation was to blame as the single train sat parked in the station for as much as five minutes between cycles.
+I'd resigned myself to only riding once, but luck was smiling on me; as I disembarked there was a request for a volunteer to accompany a young child who could not have been more than four years old, and I immediately stepped into the breach.
+The only thing I could interpolate from the ensuing stream of consciousness in a strong Glasgow accent was that this was to be his first roller coaster.
 This blond haired kid, who was being cheered on loudly by gangs of supporters, maintained an impassive face all the way up the lift hill.
 As the ride began, though, his face lit up like a christmas tree and the hands went as far into the air as they would go.
-A coaster enthusiast in the making no doubt; he was already in the queue for a second go as we went to get some lunch.
+A coaster enthusiast in the making no doubt; he was already back in the queue for another ride as we went to get our lunch.